 - a chat with someone, in person or on the phone

 - a day pottering at home Related post

 I know what you’re thinking.

-Most of us don’t have the kind of life where we can just drop everything and take a break whenever we feel like it.
+You don’t have the kind of life where you can just drop everything and take a break whenever you feel like it.